Diegometro1/CSCIE-15/03_Laravel/06_Getting_DigitalOcean_Laravel_Ready.md

 3. Update PHP, install some necessary modules
 3. Enable `mod_rewrite`

+To get started, SSH into your DigitalOcean server and then continue with the following...

 ## Enable a swap file for more memory
 Composer can be memory intensive, so we'll want to configure our low-memory DigitalOcean droplets to use a swap file.